btcven/locha/documentation/en/examples/get_started.md

 ### Build it, flash it, enjoy it

-Depending on the hardware you have you have to pass specific parameters to compile the source code and flash it.
+Depending on the hardware you have you need to pass specific parameters to compile the source code and flash it.

 #### Firmware configuration